beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 will have the same level of access to and control over the job as the original submitter.

 Submission delegates
 ~~~~~~~~~~~~~~~~~~~~

-Delegations only affect job submission - the right to modify jobs after
-submission can only be shared by submitting group jobs.

-Group owners may nominate additional delegate users that are permitted to
+Users may nominate additional :term:`submission delegates` that are
-submit jobs on the groups behalf, but are not otherwise considered members
+permitted to submit and modify jobs on the user's behalf.
-of the group.
-These users will retain job modification privileges for the
+These users will retain job modification privileges only for the
-jobs they submit on the group's behalf, but do not gain the ability to
-modify other jobs submitted on behalf of that group.
+jobs they submit.

 General use cases